ieru/kosa/README.md

 ```
 $ sudo rackup config.ru
 ( use '$ sudo rvm all do rackup config.ru', if you are using rvm )

-This will be the result if everything's Ok:
+...
 [2013-11-04 23:22:27] INFO  WEBrick 1.3.1
 [2013-11-04 23:22:27] INFO  ruby 1.9.2 (2012-04-20) [x86_64-darwin12.5.0]
 [2013-11-04 23:22:27] INFO  WEBrick::HTTPServer#start: pid=53704 port=4568

-To access your server, open your server and write the address below:
+Now, open your browser and write:

 http://localhost:4568

-..and voila..!
+..Voila..

 ```